Safety Reports, Policies, and Procedures

 Calvin Theological Seminary may remain open during inclement weather, even when other institutions may be closed.
 The Seminary’s decision to close depends on several factors, such as local travel advisories and requests from law enforcement agencies, the condition of public and campus roadways, and the closing of other local colleges and universities, especially Calvin University with whom we share many services, including campus safety and the emergency notification system.

 The Seminary President has the responsibility for determining when to close or terminate Seminary activities and Seminary offices.
-The Seminary President may delegate this responsibility to the Chief Operating Officer or the Dean of the Faculty.
+The Seminary President may delegate this responsibility to the Chief Operating Officer.
 Whenever possible, a decision affecting morning and afternoon classes and events will be communicated by 6:00am, and a decision affecting classes and events later in the day will be communicated by 2:00pm.

 Policy Details